zukunft/zukunft.com/docs/code_objects_all.md

 +-- type_listsUi - parent object for all preloaded types used in the html frontend
 \-- type_objectUi
-    \-- ref_typeUi - the child class for reference types which has additional the url +-- user_messageUi - messages created by the frontend for the user
+    \-- ref_typeUi - the child class for reference types which has additional the url
 ```